metju312/knowledge-base/GODOT.md

 * `Area2D`
   * check if another body entered
   * can be moved
-  * e.g. player entered a house
+  * e.g. player entered a house, laser
 * `StaticBody2D`
   * others collide with it
   * not supposed to be moved